timshell/SupremeCourtIdeology/supremeCourtIdeology/README.md

 Data courtesy of Harold J. Spaeth, Sara C. Benesh, Lee Epstein, Andrew D. Martin, Jeffrey A. Segal, and Theodore J. Ruger.
 2014.
 Supreme Court Database, Version 2014 Release 01.
 URL: http://supremecourtdatabase.org.
 Last accessed: July 8, 2015.

+Notes: The two 4-4 cases were excluded from the dataset.

 What to Do:
 - Edit CSV to show only data I need
 - Load data into Case class